-Although stabilization is defined in terms of radiative forcing, the stabilization levels were constructed so that the resulting CO2 concentrations, after accounting for radiative forcing from the non-CO2 GHGs, would be roughly 450 ppmv, 550 ppmv, 650 ppmv, and 750 ppmv.
-The radiative forcing limits therefore are higher than the forcing from CO2 alone at these concentrations.
+Although stabilization is defined in terms of radiative forcing, the Prospectus also directed that stabilization levels be chosen to provide results easily compared with those from previous scenario exercises based only on CO2 concentrations.
+Radiative forcing levels were constructed so that the resulting CO2 concentrations, after accounting for radiative forcing from the non-CO2 GHGs, would be roughly 450 ppmv, 550 ppmv, 650 ppmv, and 750 ppmv.
 Based on this requirement, the four stabilization levels were chosen as 3.4 W/m (Level 1), 4.7 W/m (Level 2), 5.8 W/m (Level 3), and 6.7 W/m (Level 4).
 In comparison, radiative forcing relative to pre-industrial levels for this suite of gases stood at roughly 2.2 W/m in 2000.
-Details of these stabilization assumptions are elaborated in Section 1.3 and in Section 4.
+Details of these stabilization assumptions are elaborated in Section 4.